What is dry skin?

 - Dry skin is very common.
 It can make your skin feel irritated and itchy.

-- Keep moisture in skin by taking fewer baths or showers using warm rather than hot water and applying lotions, ointments, or creams after bathing.
+- Keep moisture in your skin by taking fewer baths or showers using warm rather than hot water and applying lotions, ointments, or creams after bathing.

 - If dry skin does not improve with home remedies, or appears to be infected, talk with your healthcare provider.